 Nobody wants to be at risk of osteoporosis so exercises that strengthen your bones can be a quick form of resistance.
 Weight-bearing exercises are extremely efficient and if able, the higher the impact, the better.
 Muscle strength will also increase, meaning these moves double for both categories, and your coordination will be improved as a result.

-Stretching is sometimes overlooked but is so very important in muscle preservation and efficient training.
-Your overall body movement will improve if you stretch a couple of times a week and prior to working out.
+Stretching is often overlooked but is very important in muscle preservation and efficient training.
+It elongates your muscle fibers and, when done with regularity (two to three times a week is a good goal), improves your overall body movement.
 Focus on stretches that target different parts of your body like calf stretches, glute stretches, abdominal stretches, and tricep stretches.

 If you're not too keen on prolonged discomfort, then you can also include stretching-based activities.
 These can be things like yoga, Pilates or gymnastics.